gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Do you think it's a trap?"
 Violet whispered.
 There were *always* traps in games.

-Sindy shook her head.
+Sindy shook her head,
-"Special Leaf wouldn't—"
-She stopped for a moment.
-"He wouldn't *have* set a trap for me."

-She reached forward to pick up something that looked like a large coiled spring with bobbles on the end, frowned at it, and then shook her head.
+reaching into the cupboard to pick up something that looked like a large coiled spring with bobbles on the end.
-"No idea.
+She frowned at it and shook her head.
+"I have no idea what this is.
 You?"

 Violet shook her head in return.